mixvibes/remixvideo/README.md

 # Interactive Shader Format support (version > 1.1.x)
 A subset of ISF support is implemented with restrictions:
- * Only the first 3 parameters are displayed (but you can declare as much as you want)
+ * only the first 3 parameters are displayed (but you can declare as much as you want)
- * Only float parameters are supported
+ * only float parameters are supported
  * IMG_PIXEL and IMG_NORM_PIXEL are supported
- * Supported uniforms: PASSINDEX, RENDERSIZE, TIME, TIMEDELTA, DATE, FRAMEINDEX
+ * supported uniforms: PASSINDEX, RENDERSIZE, TIME, TIMEDELTA, DATE, FRAMEINDEX
- * The isf_FragNormCoord convenience variable is supported
+ * isf_FragNormCoord convenience variable is supported

 # Recommended readings
  * https://www.shadertoy.com/